bounswe/bounswe2019group5/README.md

 # bounswe2019group5

-This is repository of group 5 in course CMPE352.
+This is the repository of group 5 in course CMPE352.

 Group Members: